j-setiawan/solace-orchestra/arch/messaging.md

 components must immediately stop the current song.

 The topic for these messages is: orchestra/broadcast

 No reply is sent by the receiving components.

+### Complete Song Message

+Complete song messages are sent by the symphony to all components participating in a theatre.
+When recieved all components know that the song is over.

+The topic for these messages is: orchestra/theatre/<theatre_id>

+No reply is sent by the receiving components.